carlmontanari/scrapli/docs/api_docs/driver/network/base_driver.md

         Raises:
             ScrapliTypeError: if configs is anything but a list
+            ScrapliPrivilegeError: if connection is in 'generic_driver_mode' -- this should be a non-standard use case so there is no reason to complicate the config(s) methods with supporting generic driver mode (plus if there was config modes in generic driver mode that wouldn't be very generic driver like, would it!)

         """
         if not isinstance(configs, list):
             raise ScrapliTypeError(
                 f"'send_configs' expects a list of strings, got {type(configs)}, "
                 "to send a single configuration line/string use the 'send_config' method instead."
             )

+        if self._generic_driver_mode is True:
+            raise ScrapliPrivilegeError(
+                "connection is in 'generic_driver_mode', send config(s|s_from_file) is disabled" )

         if failed_when_contains is None: